-If the chair is too high or seat too long from front to back: The person will slide forward to get their feet on the floor.
-The person leans back in the seat to get support from the backrest and slides forward in the seat to get feet onto the floor for stability.
+If the chair is too high or seat too long from front to back: The person leans back in the seat to get support from the backrest and slides forward in the seat to get feet onto the floor for stability.
 This slide and slumped position can cause pressure damage on the bony areas, the buttocks, thighs and back.
 This position can cause back pain and can make breathing, swallowing and talking difficult.

-Ideas to improve function and reduce pressure when sitting
+Ideas to improve comfort and reduce pressure when sitting

-Find a better chair at home that is a good fit for support, function and pressure relief, but if that is not possible then see if the support in the chair can be improved.
+- Find a better chair at home that is a good fit for support, function and pressure relief.

-If the chair is too wide the person will lean to the side for support, a soft cushion either side of the person’s bottom or a pillow on their lap might help to support them upright and support their arms when seated.
+- If the chair is too wide the person will lean to the side for support, a soft cushion at each side or a pillow on their lap might help to support them in the chair.

-If the chair seat is too high a bath step under their feet can help to give them support to sit upright in the chair.
-The step should be removed before they stand from the chair as it could be a trip hazard.
+- If the chair seat is too high a bath step under their feet can help to give them support to sit upright in the chair.
+The step should be removed before they stand from the chair.

-If the chair is too low chair raisers can be purchased for legs or castors, to increase the height, like these linked chair raisers from Langhams for chairs on legs.
-An extra cushion on the seat may seem like a good idea but it will make the chair seat unstable and reduce support from the armrests.
+- If the chair is too low chair raisers can be purchased for legs or castors, to increase the height.
+An extra cushion on the seat may raise the height BUT it could make the chair seat unstable and reduce support from the armrests.

-To reduce leg swelling, encourage the person to be as active as possible with periods of bed rest during the day.
-Raising legs on a footstool is not so effective and the position can cause back pain.
-A rise and recline chair may be a useful option to reduce leg swelling, but getting the right size chair is important.
-See our rise and recline chair ‘before you buy’ guidance.
+- To reduce leg swelling, encourage the person to be as active as possible with periods of bed rest during the day.
+Raising legs on a footstool is not so effective.